 TOO MUCH CALCIUM RELATIVE TO MAGNESIUM CAN BE HARMFUL

 Additionally, and to complicate things a bit, there needs to be a balance of magnesium to calcium consumed.
 Otherwise the magnesium gets canceled out and is of no use.
-(It also appears, btw, that it is possible for magnesium levels to be too high, to detrimental effect – though most people will never suffer from this, as chronic low levels of this mineral seem to be the big problem today.)

 In 2011, a British Medical Journal meta-analysis sounded the alarm that “Risks outweigh benefits for calcium supplements.”… The study indicates that calcium supplements do more harm than good.
 They cause more cardiovascular events (such as heart attacks and stroke) than the number of fractures they prevent.